navin-hariharan/Master-Bomber/README.md

 - This script is only for educational purposes or to prank.
 - **I am not responsible for the misuse of Master-Bomber.**
 <br>

+## UPDATE (V 2020.1):

+- Bug Fixes and patches
+- We had to remove few features that wre outdatted and not working 😔

 ## UPDATE (V5.2):